-This policy is monitored on a day-to-day basis by the Head teacher, who reports to Governors about the effectiveness of the policy on request.
+This policy is monitored on a day-to-day basis by the Head of School and Executive Head, who report to Governors about the effectiveness of the policy on request.

 Information for monitoring and review purposes is gathered from talking with children, both formally and informally, from parents' communications and from staff observations and reporting.